FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_3_planning.typ

   )
 ] <kafka-test-parameters>

-Each test will run for $60$ seconds.
-We will repeat each test $5$ times.
-We will be measuring the latency and throughput.
+Each test will run for $300$ seconds and will be repeaterd $3$ times.

-We measure the latency of every message (after a warm-up period), and then we use HdrHistrogram @hdrhistogram to accumulate the latencies.
+We measure the latency of every message (after a warm-up period), and then we use HdrHistrogram @hdrhistogram to aggregate the latencies.
 We will be using the mean, the 50th percentile, the 90th percentile, the 99th percentile.
 We will then compare the latencies across the different tests.
 We expect the the latency to be higher or equal in the virtual cluster.